Learn to Hunt

 considered for projects with or without a cover letter.

 The intern selection process will begin mid-October and continue into the spring until all project assignments are finalized.
 Applications from students will be accepted until all projects are finalized.
 Students are encouraged to apply early for the best consideration of all projects.

-Iowa companies, medical facilities, academic campuses, or government agencies with a desire to improve environmental performance may submit a project request for a 2017 intern.
-Eligible companies have more than 100 employees, are RCRA Large Quantity Generators of hazardous waste, OR incur annual energy costs of more than one million dollars.
+Iowa companies, healthcare facilities, academic campuses, or government agencies with a desire to improve environmental performance should submit a project request for a 2024 intern.
+Eligible companies have must meet one of the following criteria: more than 100 employees, are RCRA Large Quantity Generators of hazardous waste, TRI Reporters, or incur annual energy costs of more than one million dollars.
 Selected companies must sign a uniform program agreement prior to an intern being assigned to the project.
-A cost share of $6,000.00 is paid to the department for each 12-week increment of participation in the Pollution Prevention Intern Program.
-Companies may apply for a $3,000 waiver of the cost share for their first year of participation.
+A cost share of $6,000.00

-The deadline for companies to submit a request for a 2017 intern is December 1, 2016.
+The deadline for companies to submit a request for a 2024 intern is December 8, 2023.
 Technical staff is available to assist with project development or to complete the request form.

 Company Project Request Form (PDF)

 Company Project Request Form (Word)